Marriage

 5. Proceed to Window 6.

-Again, a little annoying because Mr. Window 6 (Brian) was pointing at the notary on my paper to his colleague and sniggering.
-He did this not only once but 3x because his colleague (Miss Nice and Helpful Cashier) didn't find it amusing that he was acting like a total jerk, pointing at my "mistake" in front of me for having my paper notarized.
+He did this not only once but three times because his colleague (Miss Nice and Helpful Cashier) didn't find it amusing that he was acting like a total jerk, pointing at my "mistake" in front of me for having my paper notarized.

 So I told him, "Your website says notarized Petition Form." 😈

-To which he replied that it's only for blah blah blah process.
-I didn't catch what he said.
-But he meant it's for something else.
+To which he replied that it was only for something else.

-It's time to update your website and specify which transaction needs a notarized petition form and which doesn't, PRC.
-We're professionals, we're not mind readers.
+It's time to update your website and specify which transactions need a notarized petition form and which don't, PRC.
+We're professionals; we're not mind readers.

-I went back to the woman who sold me the postal envelope for a refund because I said it's not required apparently.
-But then she said, they should've taken it and called the trooper Sir Brian.
-He forgot he needed to file it with my papers.
+I returned to the woman who had sold me the postal envelope for a refund because I had said it was not required.
+But then she said they should've taken it and called the trooper, Sir Brian.
+He forgot he needed to fill it with my papers.

 He's such a delight! ðŸ™„